 Companies that require a large quantity of equipment, like manufacturing companies, may have to spend a significant amount of money upfront on fixed assets.
 The fixed assets are taking up a lot of cash, which would not be reflected on the P&L. In this narrative, the P&L may look good, but the balance sheet fills in the gap.
 Even though expenses are not high (i.e., not much water is flowing out of your bucket), your profits may be low.
 The balance sheet shines light on your cash getting tied up in assets.

-Inventory companies that sell a product, may have a ton of cash tied up in inventory.
-This could be due to any number of reasons: They have bought up too much of the wrong product, are stuck with stale product or perhaps have a few million old models of computers or an old version of software, etc.
+Inventory-heavy companies that sell a product, may have a ton of cash tied up in inventory.
+This could be due to any number of reasons: They have bought up too much of the wrong product, are stuck with stale product or perhaps have a few million old models of computers or an old version of software, and need to reduce inventory costs.

 Your P&L hides this, but your balance sheet exposes it.
 The inventory will show up on your balance sheet as cash that has already been spent.

-Along with the statement of cash flows, the P&L and balance sheet are often part of a three-pronged approach to financial reporting.
 Don’t forget that your balance sheet tells you how efficient business is at turning profits into cash.
-But the balance sheet doesn’t tell you about your revenue, income or cash flow, so should be used together with the other two reports.
+But the balance sheet doesn’t tell you about your revenue, income or cash flow, so should be used together with the other two reports: your P&L and your cash flow statement.
 All of these financial reports are important for investors or stakeholders to review to understand the value and health of your company.